CindyJS/CindyJS/ref/Accessing_Geometric_Elements.md

 **Not available in CindyJS yet!**

 **Description:**
-Sets the user attribute of &lt;geo&gt; identified by &lt;string1&gt; to the value &lt;string2&gt;.
+Sets the user attribute of ‹geo› identified by ‹string1› to the value ‹string2›.

 #### Read a user attribute: `attribute(‹geo›,‹string›)`

 **Not available in CindyJS yet!**

 **Description:**
-Returns the user attribute identified by &lt;string&gt; of the geometric element &lt;geo&gt; .
+Returns the user attribute identified by ‹string› of the geometric element ‹geo› .

 Both versions of the attribute function are mainly used for interaction with the [Visage Extension](Visage.md).